midsbie/taglicious/README.md

         git status

-    If the repository is clean, create a new version tag:
+    If the repository is clean, then:

+    1. Create a new release version:

         npm run version <minor|major|patch>

+    1. Update the version in the root `package.json` file
+    1. Update the versions of all local dependencies in each workspace `package.json` file
+    1. Commit changes making sure title corresponds to the version tag

+    1. Create an annotated git tag:

+            git tag -m v1.1.0 v1.1.0

 1. Generate the artifacts by running the build process: